AT A GLANCE

 The University is committed to Fuji Xerox and has no other suppliers or agreements in place.
 They regard themselves as ‘a Fuji Xerox shop’.

-The long-standing relationship with Fuji Xerox is based on trust and respect, and the delivery of a consistent and reliable level of service which keeps the busy University printing, day in, day out.
+The long-standing relationship with FUJIFILM Business Innovation is based on trust and respect, and the delivery of a consistent and reliable level of service which keeps the busy University printing, day in, day out.